 A big reason to go artificial is cost.
 Synthetic dyes can be mass-produced at a fraction of the cost of gathering and processing the materials used to make natural colorings.
 This is especially true for dark colors: the darker a natural color, the greater its cost.

-Another reason is that working with natural colors can be challenging.
-For example, the lighter the color is, the more susceptible it will be to browning and fading which isn’t very appetizing to consumers, regardless of the “freshness” of the product.
-There are other caveats, like natural colors have a greater tendency to fade with the presence of Vitamin C.
+Another reason is that working with naturally occurring color additives can be challenging.
+For one, the lighter the color is, the more susceptible it will be to browning and fading (that’s not very appetizing to consumers, regardless of the “freshness” of the product!)

-Regardless of what color additives are being used, it is difficult to know how a beverage’s color will maintain over time without appropriate shelf-life testing on the finished product.
-That’s why Flavorman, the world leaders in the beverage development industry, not only helps visionaries discover their perfect flavor and color combinations, but also provides quality testing to ensure that every sip is as pretty as it is delicious.
+Of course, regardless of what color additives are being used, it is difficult to know how a beverage’s color (or other ingredients) will maintain over time without appropriate shelf-life testing on the finished product.
+That’s why the beverage experts at Flavorman not only help visionaries discover their perfect flavor and color combinations, but also provides quality testing to ensure that every sip is as good-looking as it is delicious.